Parklife 2027

 Use enough structure to avoid mistakes, not more process than the group needs.

 Some festival guides can make a precise buying-limit claim.
-Parklife should not.
+For Parklife, that would be pretending.
 We could not confirm a live per-buyer limit from the accessible official public pages, so the honest method is to build checkout Groups around the exact product page people are using on the day.
 If the seller shows a limit, use that.
 If it does not, keep the Group small, compatible and easy to execute.

 Parklife group buying method